FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/appendix/commitment_discounts.md

 ]
 ```

-#### Scenario 3: 1 resource runs for $0.75 (75% utilization)
+#### Scenario #3: Eligible resource(s) runs for $0.75 (75% utilization)

-In this scenario, one eligible resource runs for the full hour, costs $0.75, and leaves $0.25 as unused.
+In this scenario, one eligible resource runs for the full hour.
+One row shows $0.75 to a resource, and the other shows that $0.25 remained unused.

 ```json
 [